epfllibrary/infoscience-imports/README.md

 2. **Deduplication**: Merge the fetched data into a single dataframe with unique dedupicated metadata.
    Deduplicate on the existing publicatioins in Infoscience
 3. **Enrichment**: Separate authors and affiliations into a second dataframe and enrich it with local laboratory and author informations using api.epfl.ch
-4. **Integration**: Push the new metadata in Infoscience using the Dspace API client to create/enrich new works and persons entities.
+4. **Loading**: Push the new metadata in Infoscience using the Dspace API client to create/enrich new works and persons entities.

 **`main.py`** : acts as an orchestrator

 ### Python scripts

-They are stored in data_pipeline folder.
+Located in `./data_pipeline` folder.

 1. `harvester.py`: Fetch publications from different sources (Wos and Scopus for the moment).
    Each source is harvested with a dedicated client, one client by sources in the `clients` folder.
 They all are runned in a `Harvester` class that can be easily extended to support multiple sources.
 This approach allows to separate the harvesting logic from the source-specific implementation details.